-DaCast helps a wide range of businesses and educational institutions get started with live streaming.
-If you’d like to try out our services, you can check out how our live video streaming platform could boost your online educational efforts with our 30 day free trial (no credit card required).
+Dacast helps a wide range of businesses and educational institutions get started with live streaming.
+If you’d like to try out our services, you can check out how our live video streaming platform could boost your online educational efforts with our 30 days free trial (no credit card required).

 We love to hear from our readers, so sound off in the comment section if you have any questions or comments.
 For regular tips and exclusive offers related to live streaming, feel free to join our LinkedIn group.